ucsd-cse12-ss24/ucsd-cse12-ss24.github.io/syllabus.md

 before the original deadline.

-For those assignments near the end of the quarter, the deadline for all late/resubmissions will be Friday of Week 10 at 8am.
+For those assignments near the end of the quarter, the deadline for all late/resubmissions will be Friday of Week 5 (8/2) at 11pm.
 We will not accept any submissions after that time, for any reason.

-Each student gets a free “slip day” for each programming assignment (PA) that allow an automatic 24-hour extension to submit the PA.
-You do not have to ask to use your slip day.
-Just submit your assignment after the deadline (but before 24 hours after the deadline) to automatically use your slip day.
-There is no penalty for using this free slip day.

 It's the student's responsibilty to check that the autograder worked and that all files have been properly uploaded (by checking the Code tab).
-We only accept PAs through Gradescope before the slip-day deadline.
+We only accept PAs through Gradescope.
 We will not accept any files through email, Canvas, or Piazza.

-<a id="p:open-closed"></a>
-<h3>Collaboration</h3>
+### Collaboration

 **This is not the same collaboration policy you have seen in your other programming courses.
 Read it carefully.**